javascript-tutorial/server/INSTALL.md

 This host name is in the Nginx config already.

-## 7.1. Если Nginx у вас уже стоит
+## 7.1.
+If node.js is installed already

 If you already have nginx, make a backup of it's config files.